 This sandboarding tour in Lima really is a lot of fun!

 Together with our instructors you’ll do certain exercises that will help you to stand on the board.
-Otherwise you can sit on the board and slide the dunes down.
+Otherwise you can sit on it and slide the dunes down.

 |Distance from Lima (depends on traffic, with heavy traffic it can take 1-2 hours more)||4 h||40 mins – 1 h||3 h||3.5 h|